 - Use the left over syrup to brush over the cooling cakes.

 - Roughly chop the chocolate and place in a bowl.

-- Bring the cream and butter to a light simmer in a saucepan.
+- Bring the cream to a light simmer in a saucepan.
 Once at a simmer, pour the mixture over the chocolate.
 Leave for 2 minutes, and then stir until smooth and thick.
 Leave to cool completely at room temperature.

 - Beat the mascarpone and icing sugar until creamy.
 Add the cream and whip until thickened and spreadable, being carefully not to over whip and split the mixture.

 - Place the first cake layer on a serving platter or cake stand.
 Spread a thick layer of the mascarpone cream frosting on-top.
 Place half of the kirsch macerated cherries over the frosting and gently press in to indent.

 - Place the second cake layer over the first and repeat the layering process as before.